camunda/camunda-bpm-platform/spin/docs/user-guide/xml/manipulating-xml.md

 attribute.value("newName");
 ```

-### Removing attributes from Xml
+### Removing attributes from XML

-It is possible to remove a attribute from the element directly or to remove the attribute itself.
+It is possible to remove an attribute from the element directly or to remove the attribute itself.

 ```java
 import static org.camunda.spin.Spin.XML;